Ohio Sports Betting Coming January 2023: Projected Ohio Sportsbook and Latest News (September Updates)

 Caesars Sportsbook is one of the leaders for sports betting in America.
 They are a classic sportsbook that is world-renowned and offers some of the best odds around.
 Caesars has one of the best mobile apps, and can now be found in most states with online sports betting legalization.
-Currently, you cannot bet on Caesars in Ohio since the legalization of sports betting has not passed.
+Currently, you cannot bet on Caesars in Ohio since the regulations are still being worked out.
 However, we do expect Caesars to be in Ohio once the lawmakers get the bill through.
 Caesars may be a little slower than some of the others to roll out in Ohio, but in due time will surely be there.

-Caesars not only has one of the best apps, but it offers the best signup offer in the business with a $5,000 risk-free bet.
-Use the promo code “LINEUPSRF” to access this amazing offer.
+Caesars not only has one of the best apps, but it offers one of the best signups offers in the business with up to $1,100 first bet insurance.
+Use the promo code “LINEUPSCZR” to access this amazing offer.
 Caesars offers some of the best mobile and in-person betting experiences and covers every sport you can think of which makes it many people’s primary sportsbook.
 Caesars has a very speedy support system rivaled by just about no one, which makes it one of the most user-friendly sportsbooks.

 When they go live alongside legalized betting in Ohio be sure to look out for a promo code on Lineups.com.
 Caesars has a great track record of offering tons of money in free bets to new users.

 BetMGM is the online sportsbook partner of the MGM hotel and casino chain.
-BetMGM is not currently operational in Ohio due to sports betting still needing to be legalized.
-However, almost every expert expects BetMGM to jump right in as soon as Ohio announces that the legalization process has been completed.
+BetMGM is not currently operational in Ohio due to sports betting still needing a full launch in the state.
+However, almost every expert expects BetMGM to jump right in as soon as the Ohio Casino Control Commission finishes up regulations.
 BetMGM has a great track record of being one of the first online sportsbooks to go live following states’ legislation processes.
-You will also most likely find BetMGM to partner with some set of casinos to get a physical sportsbook presence in Ohio.
+You will also most likely see BetMGM partner with some set of casinos to get a physical sportsbook presence in Ohio.